MeiryDiniz/jm-leisure-centre/README.md

 - _Hero and Navigation Bar_

-  - All pages display on its top the hero with the logo and the navigate links below of it.
+  - All pages display on its top the hero with a clickble logo and the navigate links of the page are below of it.
   - The navigation bar include links to the four pages, which allows you to easily navigate through all them.

 ![Hero and Nav Bar](https://github.com/MeiryDiniz/jm-leisure-centre/blob/main/assets/images/readme-md/Screenshot%202023-07-31%20024643.webp)